The Affordable Care Act: Your health care reformed

 - Prescription drugs

-For instance, high blood pressure medicines, insulin, antibiotics, and birth control pills
+Medications prescribed by a doctor, including high blood pressure medicines, insulin, antibiotics, and birth control pills

 - Laboratory services